factom-protocol/FIS/FIS/DID.md

 The format of the publicKey, authentication and service values are described in later sections in this document.

-Resolution Rules for the Entry Structure:
+Resolution Rules for the Entry Structure of the DIDManagement data:

 -   MUST be the first entry of the chain
 -   MUST have a valid didMethodVersion specified (currently *"0.2.0"* is supported)